judetta/toggl-trello/README.md

 ### Future ideas

+:small_orange_diamond: Compare - do not update time spent values if the new value is the same as old. \
-:small_orange_diamond: Adding new courses from Trello automatically as new projects in Toggl Track.
+:small_orange_diamond: Adding new courses from Trello automatically as new projects in Toggl Track. \
 :small_orange_diamond: Archiving of Toggl project when course card in Trello moved to Finished courses list